garden-io/garden/docs/reference/module-types/jib-container.md

 # module does contain a Dockerfile, this identifier is used when pushing the built image.
 image:

-# POSIX-style name of Dockerfile, relative to module root.
+# POSIX-style name of a Dockerfile, relative to module root.
 dockerfile:

 # A list of services to deploy from this container module.